 How do I deposit or withdraw my money?

-There’s only one way to deposit or withdraw funds with the Betterment Everyday Cash Reserve account.
+There are only two ways to deposit funds and one way to withdraw them with the Betterment Everyday Cash Reserve account.

 - ACH transfer from an external bank

 - ACH transfer to an external bank

 ★★★★★ — Good

 ★★★★★ — Average

 ★★★★★ — Subpar

 ★★★★★ — Poor

 We analyze top savings accounts and rate them one to five stars based on factors that are most important to you.
 These factors include: interest rates, monthly fees, minimum deposits, customer service and account features.